The Wilson McKinley Sound Samples Page

 Wilson McKinley Sound Samples and Stories

-This “Rarities and Unreleased” article has many complete songs available nowhere else, released with the band’s permission, and you are welcome to download them.
-The files are COMPLETE — twenty full songs!
+This “Rarities and Unreleased” article has complete songs available nowhere else, released with the band’s permission.
+The files are COMPLETE.
 There are concert recordings, practice tapes and interesting studio tracks.
-Some are posted elsewhere on this site, and a couple are also on CD, but have interesting history.
-All files are .mp3.
+Some are samples elsewhere on this site.
+All have interesting history.
+The files are .mp3.